palantir/docker-compose-rule/README.md

 Accessing services in containers from outside a container
 ---------------------------------------------------------

 In tests it is likely services inside containers will need to be accessed in order to assert that they are behaving correctly.
-In addition, when tests run on Mac the Docker containers will be inside a Virtual Box machine and so must be accessed on an external IP address rather than the loopback interface.
+In addition, when tests run on Mac, the Docker containers will be inside a Virtual Box machine and so must be accessed on an external IP address rather than the loopback interface.

 It is recommended to only specify internal ports in the `docker-compose.yml` as described in the [https://docs.docker.com/compose/compose-file/#ports](reference).
 This makes tests independent of the environment on the host machine and of each other.
 Docker will then randomly allocate an external port.
 For example: